DavidEaton/Menominee/DevelopmentProcess.md

         /// with just an identifier and a reference to the owning Organization.
         /// Necessary to enable searchable value object collection of phones.
         /// Although we do now have an additional entity in our domain model,
-        /// we don�t ever have to expose it outside of the aggregate (Organization).
+        /// we don’t ever have to expose it outside of the aggregate (Organization).

 ### [ApiController] Attribute
 ... makes the next two checks unnecessary :)